saketjha34/FilmFusion/README.md

 ---

 ## 📜 License
-This project is licensed under the APPACHE 2.0 License.
+This project is licensed under the Apache-2.0 License.

 ---